FengJiangJu/fengjiangju.github.io/_pages/about.md

 This intellectual journey led me to pursue a PhD at the University of Southern California, where I aim to delve deeper into nature’s essence, satiate my curiosity, and ultimately contribute meaningful insights to both the scientific community and societal progress.

+I greatly appreciate Xiaofei and Haoran's help and support.

 Hobbies
 ======
 - Reading (Philosophy and history, with a focus on Chinese philosophy)